-This is a prophecy of Christ-Jehovah's Servant!
-The Servant of the Lord takes center stage.
-In the first half of this Servant Song, Isaiah 49:1-6, we see the Servant in dialogue with the Lord.
-The Servant speaks (verses 1 and 2); the Lord responds (verse 3); the Servant speaks again (verse 4); the Lord responds again (verses 5 and 6).
-The Servant says, "Listen to me...."
-The Father says of Jesus, "This is my beloved Son, listen to him!"
-(Mark 9:7).
+V1The Servant says, "Listen to me...."
+The Father says of Jesus in Mark 9:7, "This is my beloved Son, listen to him!"
 The Servant addresses the "islands," the "peoples from afar."
 He's speaking not to Israel but to the Gentile nations.
-He's speaking about his work.
+He's speaking as to when He was called.
 The Servant is called and named from the womb.
 The angel told Mary, "And behold, you will conceive in your womb, and bear a son, and you shall name him Jesus" (Luke 1:31).
-The Servant's mouth is like a sharp sword, as He fights God's war with His word.
-His word is effective, accurate, particularly when aimed at distant targets.
-The Lord has "made" Him this way, and he made Him this way while concealing Him "in the shadow of His hand" and while hiding Him "in His quiver."
+V2The Servant's mouth is like a sharp sword, as He fights God's war with His Words.
+His Word is effective, accurate, particularly when aimed at distant targets.
+The Lord has "made" Him this way, and He made Him this way while concealing Him "in the shadow of His hand" and while hiding Him "in His quiver."
 The Lord prepares the Servant for His task, and that preparation involves intimacy with Him.
 Intimacy with the Lord sharpens the sword and makes the arrow a select one.
 The Apostle John, speaking of Jesus, says, "And the Word became flesh and dwelt among us, and we beheld his glory, glory as of the only begotten from the Father, full of grace and truth" (John 1:14).
+V3"The Lord said Thou art my servant, O Israel, in whom I will be glorified."
+V4 "Then the Servant said, I have labored in vain, I have spent my strength for nothing, and in vain: yet surely my judgment is with the Lord, and my work with my God" (49:1-4).